Pocket K No. 16: Global Status of Commercialized Biotech/GM Crops in 2013

-In 2012, a total of 17.3 million farmers (up from 16.7 million in 2011) planted biotech crops in 28 countries, wherein over 90% or 15 million were small and resource-poor farmers from developing countries.
-The highest increase in any country, in absolute hectarage growth was Brazil with 6.3 million hectares and the highest proportional increase was South Africa with a 26% increase to reach 2.9 million hectares.
+In 2013, a total of 18 million farmers planted biotech crops in 27 countries, wherein over 90% or greater than 16.5 million were small and resource-poor farmers from developing countries.
+The highest increase in any country, in absolute hectarage growth was Brazil with 3.7 million hectares.

 Distribution of Biotech Crops in Industrial and Developing Countries

-Figure 2 shows the relative area of biotech crops in industrial and developing countries from 1996-2012.
-In 2012, for the first time, more than half (52%) of the global biotech crop area of 170.3 million hectares, equivalent to 88.5 million hectares, was grown in 20 developing countries.
-As in the past, in 2012, percent growth in biotech crop area continued to be significantly stronger in the developing countries (11% and 8.7 million hectares) than industrial countries (3% and 1.6 million hectares).
-Thus, year-on-year growth measured either in absolute hectares or by percent, was higher in developing countries than industrial countries between 2011 and 2012.
+Figure 2 shows the relative area of biotech crops in industrial and developing countries from 1996-2013.
+In 2013, for the second time, more than half (52%) of the global biotech crop area of 175.2 million hectares, equivalent to 94.1 million hectares, was grown in 19 developing countries.
+As in the past, in 2013, percent growth in biotech crop area continued to be significantly stronger in the developing countries (6.3% and 5.6 million hectares) than industrial countries.
+Thus, year-on-year growth measured either in absolute hectares or by percent, was higher in developing countries than industrial countries between 2012 and 2013.

 Distribution of Biotech Crops, by Country

 Biotech crops were grown commercially in all six continents of the world.
-Of the 28 countries planting biotech crops in 2012, 18 countries planted 50,000 hectares or more to biotech crops (Table 2).
-These mega-countries included the USA, Brazil, Argentina, Canada, India, China, Paraguay, South Africa, Pakistan, Uruguay, Bolivia, Philippines, Australia, Burkina Faso, Myanmar, Mexico, Spain, and Chile.
+Of the 27 countries planting biotech crops in 2013, 19 countries planted 50,000 hectares or more to biotech crops (Table 2).
+These mega-countries include the USA, Brazil, Argentina, India, Canada, China, Paraguay, South Africa, Pakistan, Uruguay, Bolivia, Philippines, Australia, Burkina Faso, Myanmar, Spain, Mexico, Colombia, and Sudan.

 Global Adoption of Biotech Soybean, Maize, Cotton, and Canola